Easy Access, Greater Health

 When: Classes are held in either a four-hour Saturday morning session or are split between two evening sessions.
 Find class times on the registration form.

-Where: Class locations include Bedford Counseling Associates, 2 Wall St., Manchester, NH, and Monadnock Development Services, 121 Railroad St., Keene, NH.
+Where: Monday classes are held at Bedford Counseling Associates, Wall St., Manchester while Saturday classes are held at 401 Cypress St. in Manchester.
 Co-parents must attend separate classes.
 Each participant and the court receives a certificate verifying attendance.

 How: Register online, by mail or by calling 603-628-7787.
 The fee is $85 and is payable prior to being assigned to a seminar.
 Individuals receiving some form of public assistance may be eligible for a reduced rate.
-To determine eligibility, please call registration line.
+To determine eligibility for financial aid, please complete this form.

-Group Counseling.
-Our team offers a 6-session group program, in conjunction with the New England Weight Management Institute.
+Behavioral Health Groups.
+In conjunction with the New England Weight Management Institute, our team offers two options for multi-week group programs.
 Sessions are held at Catholic Medical Center.

-- Lifestyle Changes: This group program addresses common issues facing those who are preparing for surgery, as well as the behavioral changes needed to succeed once the surgery is complete.
+- Lifestyle Changes: This six session group program addresses common issues facing those who are preparing for surgery, as well as the behavioral changes needed to succeed post-surgery.